-The Knights Templar are the more famous of the two major Christian military orders that were founded during the Crusades; the other, the Knights Hospitaller, we’ve already looked at a bit more closely in talking about the failed Ottoman siege of Malta in 1565.
-The Hospitallers, in fact, are still around today, although nowadays you may see them called the “Order of St. John” or the “Order of Malta.”
+The Knights Templar are one of the two major Christian military orders that were founded during the Crusades.
+The other, the Knights Hospitaller, we’ve encountered with respect to the failed Ottoman siege of Malta in 1565.
+The Hospitallers, in fact, are still around today, although nowadays you’re more likely to see them called the “Order of St. John” or the “Order of Malta.”
 The Templars, meanwhile, barely survived into the 14th century before the entire order was wiped out in a collaborative effort by Pope Clement V (d.
 1314) and French King Philip IV (d.
-1314), which mostly had to do with the fact that Philip owed the Templars a lot of money and didn’t really want to pay them back.
+1314), which mostly had to do with the fact that Philip owed the Templars a lot of money and didn’t want to pay them back.

-Among those bigwigs were the Capetians, including Philip IV.
-Philip owed a lot of money to both the Templars and to wealthy Jewish families in the kingdom, but he was also the damn king of France, and if the damn king of France doesn’t want to pay his creditors, who the hell are those creditors to say otherwise?
-Philip was lucky insofar as one of the groups to which he owed money, those wealthy Jewish families, had no political power nor hope of obtaining any, so in 1306 Philip simply expelled them from France rather than repay them.
-But the Templars were a powerful Crusader order that did have political power, as well as the backing of Rome.
+Among those bigshots were the Capetians, including Philip IV.
+Philip owed a lot of money to the Templars and to wealthy Jewish families, but he was also the damn king of France, and if the damn king of France doesn’t want to pay his creditors, who the hell are those creditors to say otherwise?
+The wealthy Jewish families to whom he was indebted had no political power nor hope of obtaining any, so in 1306 he simply expelled them from France in lieu of repaying them.
+But the Templars were a powerful Christian order that did have political power, as well as support from Rome.

-Clement issued a Papal Bull ordering all European monarchs to arrest any Templars in their territory and confiscate their property, which many of them were probably happy to do.
+Clement stepped into the breach, so to speak, issuing a Papal Bull ordering all European monarchs to arrest any Templars in their territory and confiscate their property, which many of them were probably happy to do.
 In 1312, Clement (at Philip’s behest) issued another bull that, despite acknowledging that there was no evidence to support the charges of heresy against the Templars, disbanded the order altogether.
-Philip had many of his Templar prisoners burned at the stake, even though Clement apparently absolved those who confessed in 1308, while he personally assumed the proceeds of the Templar treasury, of course.
-In theory, and by Papal order, the Templars’ treasury was supposed to go to the Knights Hospitaller, and eventually much of it did get to them.
-But, the Hospitallers got nothing while Philip was alive, and after he died the French crown took a cut of the loot before transferring the balance to the order.
+Philip had many of his Templar prisoners burned at the stake–even though Clement apparently absolved those who confessed in 1308–while he personally assumed the proceeds of the Templar treasury, of course.
+In theory, and by Papal order, the Templars’ treasury was supposed to go to the Knights Hospitaller, and eventually some of it did get to them.
+But the Hospitallers got nothing while Philip was alive, and after he died the French crown took a cut of the loot before transferring the balance to the order.

-De Molay and a few other leading Templars recanted their confessions before they were put to death, which really sealed their fates (although, hell, Philip may have put them to death anyway).
+De Molay and a few other leading Templars recanted their confessions before they were put to death, which really sealed their fates (although, hell, Philip probably would have put them to death anyway).
 They were executed in March 1314.
-Before he died de Molay is alleged (probably apocryphally) to have warned that God would punish those who had falsely accused the Templars and unjustly executed them.
-Sure enough, Clement died about a month later and Philip a few months after that (which is why the legend that de Molay foretold their deaths is probably an example of postdiction by medieval historians, rather than prediction by de Molay).
-There are various legends about what happened to the Templars who survived the purge (maybe they sailed to America), but those are just legends.
+Before he died de Molay is alleged to have warned that God would punish those who had falsely accused the Templars and unjustly executed them.
+Clement did die about a month later and Philip a few months after that, but de Molay’s supposed pronouncement was probably a bit of postdiction invented by later writers.
+There are various legends about what happened to the Templars who survived the purge (hey, maybe they sailed to America), but little actual evidence to support any of them.